Disentangled Inference for GANs with Latently Invertible Autoencoder: Introduction

-The existing approaches for addressing this issue fall into three categories, as summarized in Table~\ref{tab:GANInference}.
-The common approach is called the GAN inversion that is based on the optimization of Mean Squared Error (MSE) between the generated samples and the associated real samples~\citep{DCGAN16,BEGAN17}.
-This type of algorithms mainly suffers from two drawbacks: the sensitivity to initialization of $\bm z$ and the time-consuming computation.
+The existing approaches for addressing this issue fall into three categories, as summarized in Table~\ref{tab:inference-methods}.
+The common approach is called GAN inversion that is based on the optimization of Mean Squared Error (MSE) between generated samples and real samples~\citep{DCGAN16,BEGAN17,image2stylegan}.
+This type of algorithms mainly has two drawbacks: the sensitivity to the initialization of $\bm z$ and the slow iterative optimization process.
 The second category is named as adversarial inference~\citep{ALI2017,BiGAN2017}, which uses another GAN to infer $\bm z$ as latent variables in a framework of dual GANs.
-Adversarial inference generally highlights the high-level representation of objects rather than aims to faithfully reconstruct samples~\citep{BigBiGAN2019}.
-Another natural way of performing GAN inference is to finetune an encoder via the principle of the VAE algorithm, provided a pretrained GAN model~\citep{inverseGenerator17} or to learn the whole VAE/GAN architecture end-to-end~\citep{VAEGAN}.
-The framework of combining VAE and GAN with shared decoder/generator is actually an elegant solution to GAN inference.
-However, a mystery for VAE/GAN is that the reconstruction precision is usually worse than that of using VAE alone and the quality of reconstructed samples is always inferior to that of generated samples from sampling pretrained GANs.
-We will analyze it in more detail in section~\ref{se:experiment}.
+Adversarial inference generally aims to learn high-level discriminative features used for classification rather than faithfully reconstruct samples~\citep{BigBiGAN2019}.
+The third approach for GAN inference is to finetune an encoder via the principle of the VAE algorithm, given a pretrained GAN model~\citep{inverseGenerator17} or to learn jointly the VAE and GAN architectures in an end-to-end manner~\citep{VAEGAN}.
+Combining VAE and GAN together with shared decoder (the VAE/GAN method) sounds like an elegant solution to GAN inference.
+However, the problem of integrating VAE and GAN is that the reconstruction precision is usually worse than that of using VAE alone and the quality of reconstructed samples is inferior to that of generated samples from sampling pretrained GANs.
+We analyze this problem in detail in section~\ref{sec:experiment}.